2000 Spanish general election

-A general election was held in Spain on Sunday, 12 March 2000, to elect the members of the 7th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 12 March 2000 to elect the members of the 7th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 259 seats in the Senate.
 It was held concurrently with a regional election in Andalusia.
 At four years since the previous one, the 2000 election ended the longest legislative period up to that point since the Spanish transition to democracy.

-The incumbent People's Party (PP) of Prime Minister José María Aznar had been able to access power for the first time since the Spanish transition to democracy through the Majestic Pact in 1996 with peripheral nationalist parties, namely: Convergence and Union (CiU), the Basque Nationalist Party (PNV) and Canarian Coalition (CC).
-In that period, Aznar's cabinet had presided over an economic boom—together with a privatization of state-owned companies—a reduction of the unemployment rate and the introduction of the euro, as well as increasing public outcry at the terrorist activity of the ETA group (reaching its peak with the killing of Miguel Ángel Blanco in 1997) and an early social response to growing immigration to Spain, with the El Ejido riots in February 2000.
-The opposition was divided, with the Spanish Socialist Workers' Party (PSOE) looking for stable leadership after the farewell of Felipe González and a period of duumvirate between his successor, Joaquín Almunia, and prime ministerial nominee Josep Borrell (elected through primaries), until Borrell's sudden resignation in May 1999.
+The incumbent People's Party (PP) of Prime Minister José María Aznar had been able to access power (for the first time since the Spanish transition to democracy) through the Majestic Pact in 1996 with peripheral nationalist parties, namely: Convergence and Union (CiU), the Basque Nationalist Party (PNV) and Canarian Coalition (CC).
+In that period, Aznar's cabinet presided over an economic boom—together with a privatization of state-owned companies—a reduction in unemployment and the introduction of the euro, as well as increasing public outcry at the ETA group's terrorist activity (seeing the killings of Miguel Ángel Blanco in 1997 and Fernando Buesa days before the campaign start), and an early social response to growing immigration to Spain, with the El Ejido riots in February 2000.
+The opposition was divided, with the Spanish Socialist Workers' Party (PSOE) looking for stable leadership after the farewell of Felipe González at the 1997 party's congress, and a period of duumvirate between his successor, Joaquín Almunia, and prime ministerial nominee Josep Borrell (elected through primaries), until the latter's sudden resignation in May 1999.
+United Left (IU) descended into internal infighting and saw a number of splits, including that of Initiative for Catalonia (IC).